JOIN US for WORSHIP on SUNDAYS at 10:30 A.M., IN PERSON at CHURCH or VIRTUALLY on FACEBOOK LIVE!

 FELLOWSHIP & COFFEE HOUR

-We are having in-person Coffee Hour following the 10:30 service on Sundays.
+Coffee Hour follows the 10:30 service on Sundays.
 Join us for a little refreshment and conversation.

 SECOND SUNDAY FOOD INGATHERING